JustDanHam/ATBS-Projects/README.md

 _All uploaded projects were working at time of upload._

-_Yes, I know I need to get into the habit of commenting more.
-I'm working on it._

 **Chapter 3 - Functions:**
 * [The Collatz Sequence / Input Validation](https://github.com/JustDanHam/ATBS-Projects/blob/main/collatz.py)